raimohanska/ourboard/README.md

 ## API

 All POST and PUT endpoints accept application/json content.

+API requests against boards with restricted access require you to supply an API_TOKEN header with a valid API token.
+The token is returned in the response of the POST request used to create the board.

 ### POST /api/v1/board